Ayesh/Wordpress-Woocommerce-HNB/readme.txt

 = How do I contribute? =

 Please head over to [GitHub repository](https://github.com/Ayesh/wordpress-woocommerce-hnb).
-We use GitHub and Git, but individual releases are aded to WordPress.org SVN repository.
+We use GitHub/Git, but individual releases are aded to WordPress.org SVN repository.

 == Installation ==